shivavishaal66215/strictlysocial/README.md

 ## What does the future look like for this app?
 The next iteration of this app will have a chat-system built in so that users do not have to resort to external communication mediums like email and phone.

+Some form of multi-threading can be implemented in the future to scale up.

 [Will add screenshots of the client-side in some time]